OTRF/OSSEM/docs/_build/html/_sources/cdm/entities/rule.md

 # rule

-Event fields used to define metadata about rules.
+Event fields used to define/normalize metadata about rules.

 ## Attributes